raspberrypi/skygate/README.md

 # skygate - Modular Python HAB receiver and uploader, with PyGTK user interface

-HAB receiver software for tracking LoRa and RTTY payloads, and uploading telemetry and image data to Habitat along with the receiver's GPS posotion
+HAB receiver software for tracking LoRa and RTTY payloads, and uploading telemetry and image data to Habitat along with the receiver's GPS position

 GPS